elastic/kibana/README.md

   // the branches available to backport to "targetBranchChoices": ["main", "6.3", "6.2", "6.1", "6.0"],

-  // Automatically detect which branches a pull request should be backported to based on the pull request labels.
+  // Optional: Automatically detect which branches a pull request should be backported to based on the pull request labels.
   "branchLabelMapping": {
     "^backport-to-(.+)$": "$1"
   }